 (Same as EMC 4850.)
 Prerequisite: Junior standing.
 Examination of ethical concerns of media practitioners illuminated by study of selected current ethical issues and an overview of the cultural and philosophical basis of socially responsive mass media.

-(Same as EMC 4900.)
-Prerequisites: Admission to candidacy; permission of instructor.
+Prerequisite: Permission of instructor.
 Independent study projects or research related to media issues or professions.

 Students work on developing good writing skills while conducting original research in their areas of interest.
 Students will critique each other's writing in a peer-workshop environment, as they edit and revise their own writing--building to a journal-quality research paper presented to the class in a conference-like setting.